WWE Road to WrestleMania X8: Reception

 The game received "mixed or average" reviews according to video game review aggregator Metacritic, based on a total of ten reviews, four of which were positive and six were mixed.
 Metacritic's user score was slightly better, listed as "generally favorable" with a score of 7.5.
-The GameZone review noted that "This game fits the platform very nicely.
-The game may not do a great job in vertical movement, and you may have a time finding the right line that your opponent is on, but the game does a solid job of emulating WWE wrestling while challenging and entertaining game players." and rated it as "great".
+GameZone said that the game does a solid job of emulating WWE wrestling while challenging and entertaining the players and rated it as "great".